“The Worst Person in the World” boasts three superb performances.

 Julie belittles Eivind.

 As the movie evolves through its final chapters it becomes more somber and Julie becomes increasingly insular and cruel.
-There is one scene in Chapter 10 (First person Singular) where Julie belittles Eivind, and it is very harsh.
+There is one scene in Chapter 10 (First person Singular) where Julie belittles Eivind, which is very harsh.
 Not least because Eivind is a character who is genuinely nice.
-In fact, both men are nicer people than Julie who, in many ways, does not deserve them.
+Both men are nicer people than Julie who, in many ways, does not deserve them.

 Life Goes On.